 - Common Areas.
 Maintain a clean and safe condition in all common areas.

 - Maintenance.
-Maintain in good and safe working order and condition all electrical, plumbing, sanitary, heating, ventilating, air-conditioning, and other facilities and appliances, including elevators, supplied or required to be supplied by the landlord.
+Maintain in good and safe working order and condition; all electrical, plumbing, sanitary, heating, ventilating, air-conditioning, and other facilities and appliances, including elevators, supplied or required to be supplied by the landlord.

 - Garbage.
 Provide and maintain appropriate receptacles for removing garbage and other waste.

 - Heat.
-Supply running water and reasonable amounts of hot water at all times and reasonable heat between October 1 and May 1.
+Supply running water and reasonable amounts of hot water at all times, and reasonable heat between October 1 and May 1.
 Exceptions are cases in which the building that includes the dwelling unit is not required by law to be equipped for that purpose, or the dwelling unit is so constructed that heat or hot water is generated by an installation within the exclusive control of the tenant.

 - Locks.
 If requested by the tenant, provide and maintain locks and furnish keys adequate to ensure the safety of the tenant’s person and property.

-Remedies for landlord’s noncompliance with essential services in Alaska (such as heat, water, sewer, electricity or plumbing), the tenant may make repairs and deduct the cost from rent (AS 34.03.180(a)(1)), procure reasonable substitute housing and be excused from paying rent until the problem is cured (AS 34.03.180(a)(3)), or the tenant may obtain damages (AS 34.03.180(a)(3).
-43 AS 34.03.180(a)(2), AS 34.03.190;).
-Prior to taking one of these remedies, a tenant must give the landlord a written notice stating the problem and the remedy the tenant plans to take.
+Remedies for landlord’s noncompliance with essential services in Alaska (such as heat, water, sewer, electricity or plumbing) (AS 34.03.180(a)(1)), the tenant may make repairs and deduct the cost from rent, procure reasonable substitute housing and be excused from paying rent until the problem is cured or the tenant may sue for damages.
+A tenant must give the landlord a written notice stating the problem and the remedy the tenant plans to take.

 4. Landlord Harassment or Privacy Violation